MARTINrichard05/RyzenTuningUtility/readme.md

 You can join my discord to get all the latest news https://discord.gg/vHnM2vt5hu

 ## install
+until 3.5 release, clone the latest source for critical fixes.
 # requirements
 `python` `pip` `gtk4` `libadwaita`
 a ryzen cpu compatible with ryzenadj